 And this is a combo of two photos, one just as the sun set and another well after the sunset (you can even notice some stars).
 It is my latest addition to the “Day To Night” series.

-Rosh HaNikra Grottoes is a beautiful place, and we enjoyed this and our previous visits as well.
-The site is not big, and two hours will be probably more than enough for exploring.
-Therefore, you can combine it with other attractions in this area.
+Since it is a relatively short attraction, you can combine it with other places in this area.
 Whether it is the beautiful nearby Achziv Beach, Keshet Cave or something else.
 Explore the map at the top of this post to find out more.

 Have you ever visited Rosh HaNikra Grottoes?
 How was your experience?
 Tell us in the comments below.